What is a Standard Operating Procedure (SOP)?

 What is a Standard Operating Procedure?

-SOP is an abbreviation for a Standard Operating Procedure.
-It is a framework of common procedures set out by an airline which supports pilots in operating a commercial aircraft safely and consistently.
+The term SOP is an abbreviation for a Standard Operating Procedure.
+SOPs are a framework of common procedures set out by an airline which supports pilots in operating a commercial aircraft safely and consistently.
 SOPs provide step-by-step instructions for how to carry out a task or procedures.
 It has been suggested that SOPs are specific to routine tasks, but in aviation, they equally apply to rare emergency situations.

 - Ensuring that aircraft is flown correctly in accordance with the manufacturer’s guidelines

 - Promote adherence to the manufacturer’s and airline’s operating philosophy

 - Promote operational safety